openintents/openintents/ShoppingList/readme.txt

 - preference for sorting and font size added
 - prepare for permissions to access shopping lists (but don't activate them yet).
+- fix bux when opened through AnyCut from homepage.
+- create shortcut from home screen to arbitrary list.

 ---------------------------------------------------------
 release: 1.0.2